juju/juju/doc/high_availability.md

 ### The peergrouper worker:

- It looks at the current state and decides what the peergroup members should look like, it continually tries to maintain those members.
+ It looks at the current state and decides what the peergroup members should look like and continually tries to maintain those members.

  The reason for its existence is that it can often take a while for mongo to allow a peer group change, so we can't change it directly in the